code-vishalraut/demo/README.md

 # demo
-this is deo for learn git and github.
+This is demo for learn git and github.